trulyronak/apush/docs/chapters1-8.md

 ###Effect
 As a result of these laws, colonists turned to smuggling and colonists began to share similar sentiments against England.

-## Great Puritan Migration

-###Overview
-Most likely a typo for great "english" migration.
-- look into that

 ##The Half-Way Covenant and the Salem Witch Trials 1660s

 ###Overview